Table of Contents

 Hillard, Cecilia J. “Endocannabinoids and the Endocrine System in Health and Disease.”
 Handbook of Experimental Pharmacology, U.S. National Library of Medicine, 2015, www.ncbi.nlm.nih.gov/pmc/articles/PMC6813821/.

 Johnson, Jon.
 “CBD Oil: Uses, Health Benefits, and Risks.”
 Medical News Today, MediLexicon International, 27 July 2018, www.medicalnewstoday.com/articles/317221.php.

 Kathleen Davis, FNP.
 “Marijuana (Cannabis): Facts, Effects, and Hazards.”
 Medical News Today, MediLexicon International, 1 Aug.
 2018, www.medicalnewstoday.com/articles/246392.php.

 Raypole, Crystal.
 “A Simple Guide to the Endocannabinoid System.”
 Healthline, 17 May, 2019, www.healthline.com/health/endocannabinoid-system-2.

 Seladi-Schulman, Jill.
 “Endocrine System Overview.”
 Healthline, 22 Apr.
 2019, www.healthline.com/health/the-endocrine-system.

 Zimmermann, Kim Ann.
 “Endocrine System: Facts, Functions and Diseases.”
 LiveScience, Purch, 16 Feb.
 2018, www.livescience.com/26496-endocrine-system.html.

-The information herein on "Functional Endocrinology: The Endocrine System and CBD" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Functional Endocrinology: The Endocrine System and CBD" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.